F. Scott Fitzgerald

 Like most American high school students, my kids all read The Great Gatsby.
 Recently, my son had the opportunity to see the Seelbach for himself.
 The hotel still stands in its original location and has a restaurant where you can still get a fine meal in a very elegant setting.
 Even if you just go to the entrance of the hotel, you get a sense of its grandness.

-The Seelbach Hilton Hotel is the second stop on our Kentucky Author Adventures Trail.
+The Seelbach Hilton Hotel is the third stop on our Kentucky Author Adventures Trail.

 Rebecca Blake Beech